The Fat Boys: Aftermath

 On December 10, 1995, Buff Love died of a heart attack during a bout with respiratory flu in Rosedale, Queens, New York.
 He was 28 years old and reportedly weighed 450 lb.

 The surviving members of the Fat Boys launched its first official homepage, OriginalFatBoys.com, on November 5, 2008.
 According to the website, the Fat Boys recorded their first track in nearly two decades and had plans of doing a reality TV show in search of a new member.

 In March 2009, Kool Rock-Ski announced the launch of his official website, KoolRockSki.com.
 His first solo project, the EP Party Time, was released on April 14, 2009.

-On October 18, 2010, the cable network TV One's aired Unsung: The Story of The Fat Boys.
+On October 18, 2010, the cable network TV One aired Unsung: The Story of The Fat Boys.
 It mentioned that the two surviving members reunited and were touring with Doug E. Fresh who was providing the beatboxing.
-There has been no confirmation as to whether he is the new third permanent member.
+There was no confirmation at the time as to whether he was the new third permanent member.
 The special was produced by the group's manager, Louis Gregory, publicly known as Uncle Louie.

-In August 2012, The Fat Boys were scheduled to perform at the 13th annual Gathering of the Juggalos in Cave-In-Rock, Illinois but ultimately failed to appear.
+In August 2012, The Fat Boys were scheduled to perform at the 13th annual Gathering of the Juggalos in Cave-In-Rock, Illinois, but ultimately failed to appear.

 Prince Markie Dee died of a suspected heart attack on February 18, 2021, the day before his 53rd birthday; according to TMZ, Morales had gone to the hospital complaining of chest pains.
 It was determined a stent was needed to clear blockage in his heart, but Morales died before the stent could be inserted.

-Prince Markie Dee was a radio host for WEDR 99 Jamz in Miami, Florida working weekends while Kool Rock-Ski is last known to have been residing in New York, and is the last surviving Fat Boy.
+Prince Markie Dee was a radio host who worked at WMIB-FM and WEDR-FM in Miami, Florida, as well as SiriusXM.
+Kool Rock-Ski is last known to have been residing in New York, and is the last surviving Fat Boy.